School psychologists are often some of the most highly trained mental health professionals in schools.

 Positive Education: 4 PositivePsychology.com Tools

-There are several resources available on our website that are both specific to positive psychology and relevant for school psychologists to implement in their practice.
+There are several resources available on our website that are both specific to positive psychology and schools, and relevant for school psychologists to implement in their practice.

 Our Masterclass on Realizing Resilience is an excellent course for school psychologists.
 It emphasizes teaching skills that help clients deal with difficult situations.
 Highlights from the masterclass include the six pillars of resilience, adaptive coping skills, and activities to help your clients change their perspective on challenging life events.